Skip to main content

 Quality checklist

-Before opening a pull request, verify the following — whether the code was written by you, an agent, or both:
+Before opening a pull request, whether the code was written by you, an agent, or both, please verify the following:

 1. Lint and format